codefresh-io/docs.codefresh.io/_docs/new-helm/helm3.md

 ---
-title: "Helm 3 support"
+title: "Helm 3 support (Beta)"
 description: "How to use Kubernetes clusters without Tiller"
 group: new-helm
 toc: true
 ---

-Codefresh is now adding alpha support for Helm 3 clusters.
+Codefresh is now adding Beta support for Helm 3 clusters.
 One of the major new features of Helm 3 is the client only architecture.
 The server component of Helm (called Tiller) is no longer present in Helm 3.

-You can work with Helm 3 clusters the same way as Helm 2 clusters in the Codefresh UI.
+We will add several features for Helm 3 in Codefresh, but during the beta our goal is to be able to work with Helm 3 clusters, the same way as Helm 2 clusters in the Codefresh UI.
 You can also have a mix of Helm 2 and Helm 3 clusters in the same Codefresh account.

-## Marking your cluster with Helm 3
+## Marking your Kubernetes cluster with Helm 3 support

 To work with a Helm cluster, [add your cluster in Codefresh]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) first.
 Then find the Helm toggle button in the [integration settings](https://g.codefresh.io/account-admin/account-conf/integration/kubernetes) and click it to enable Helm 3 for that cluster.